Fact-checkers rate claims false, misleading, unsupported, or true

 - Manipulated Video

-Fact-checkers rate claims false, misleading, unsupported, or true based on their evaluation of the arguments.
+Fact-checkers rate claims false, misleading, unsupported, or true based on evaluating the arguments.

 - False = claim is disproved